brakmic/purescript-hoodie/README.md

 Hoodie Bindings for PureScript (Work in Progress)

-This is a PureSccript library containing bindings for accessing the offline-first, noBackend Framework <a href="http://hood.ie/">Hoodie</a>.
+This is a PureScript library containing bindings for accessing the offline-first, noBackend Framework <a href="http://hood.ie/">Hoodie</a>.

 Currently, these API are implemented: